crs4/pydoop/docs/for_dumbo_users.rst

 The ``ipcount.excludes`` parameter is passed in the same way as any other configuration parameter (see the distributed cache example in the previous section).
-The dotted name convention is useful to avoid clashing with standard Hadoop parameters.

 Input and Output Formats
 ^^^^^^^^^^^^^^^^^^^^^^^^

-Just like Dumbo, Pydoop has currently no support for writing Python input and output format classes.
+Just like Dumbo, Pydoop has currently no support for writing Python input and output format classes (however, unlike Dumbo, Pydoop allows you to write record readers/writers).
 You can use Java input/output formats by setting the ``mapred.input.format.class`` and the ``mapred.output.format.class`` properties: see :doc:`examples/sequence_file` for an example.
 Note that if you write your own Java input/output format class, you need to pass the